facebook/watchman/README.markdown

 the since value.
 Note that this is not the same as the `since` generator; when used as an expression term we are performing a straight clockspec comparison.
 When used as a generator, candidate files are selected based on the `since` time index.
-The end result is typically the same but the efficiency can vary based on the size and shape of the file tree that you are watching; it may be cheaper to generate the candidate set of files by suffix and then check the modification time if many files were changed since your last query.
+The end result might or might not be the same --- in particular, if the `since` time index is not passed in, it will be treated the same as a fresh instance, and only files that exist will be returned.
+The efficiency can vary based on the size and shape of the file tree that you are watching; it may be cheaper to generate the candidate set of files by suffix and then check the modification time if many files were changed since your last query.